Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : Homomorphic Encryption for Clifford Circuits

-10pt For the two-qubit $\cnot$-gate, the update rule is described by a 4-tuple of functions, since $\cnot$ acts on two wires.
-We give the key update rules for all gates in Appendix~\ref{appendix:Key-update-rules-stabilizer}.
-By applying these update rules after each gate, we can update the key so that the output is correctly decrypted.
-(Such a technique was already used, \emph{e.g.} in~\cite{Chi05,QCED}.)
+For the \iftoggle{crypto}{}{two-qubit }$\cnot$-gate, the update rule is described by a 4-tuple of functions, since $\cnot$ acts on two wires.
+We give the key update rules for all gates in \iftoggle{crypto}{the full version \cite[App.~C]{BJ15}}{App.~\ref{appendix:Key-update-rules-stabilizer}}.\iftoggle{crypto}{ (We also give key update rules for single-qubit measurement and qubit preparation, so that our scheme is actually homomorphic for stabilizer circuits.) }{ }By applying these rules after each gate, we can update the key so that the output is correctly decrypted\iftoggle{crypto}{ (since we are actually carrying out computations on encrypted quantum data---in contrast to merely simulating a quantum computation---we note that all gates except the Pauli gates require quantum operations)}{}.
+Such a technique was already used, \emph{e.g.} in~\cite{Chi05,QCED,B15}.